 Like property taxes, your homeowners insurance payment may be included in your mortgage.
+This payment also may rise annually.
 Homeowners insurance is not optional, and before your lender allows you to take out a mortgage, you’ll need to show proof that you have it.
 If you don’t buy it, your lender may purchase the insurance on your behalf and bill you for it.

 Keep in mind that homeowners insurance is different from a home warranty, which helps cover the costs of repairs and replacements on appliances and other systems.
 Home warranty companies like First American can help you out with this.

 Homeowners association fees (HOA fees) need to be paid if your home is in a community with a homeowners association.
 These fees typically apply to those who purchase condos or homes in retirement communities.

 HOA fees are charged monthly or annually, and they cover the costs of maintaining common areas and shared amenities.
 This may include parking garages, swimming pools, gyms, outdoor spaces, tennis courts, clubhouses, or security gates.

 HOA fees also often cover some utilities, such as water, sewage, and garbage collection.
 The costs depend on the amenities and the location, but you can generally expect to pay between $100 and $800 per month.
 Also, keep in mind that these costs tend to rise each year, particularly if your homeowners association votes to add new amenities.